antzucaro/antzucaro.com/_posts/0211_baltimore_aquarium.markdown

 this time, though, and she fell asleep in Pa's lap until the food arrived.

-We went home and Mom's job was to keep Layla awake for the car ride.
+We went home and Nanny's job was to keep Layla awake for the car ride.
 The technique worked and we were all rewarded with a much-needed nap!
 It was a good capstone to a day well spent.